 Peru is a great place to eat and, thanks to the enormous variety and high quality of the food prepared, it is not difficult to find dishes to suit all tastes.
 Peruvian cuisine offers an abundance of healthy foods rich in nutrients, vitamins, and antioxidants.

 Andean dishes are usually good, tasty, and sustainable.
 Peruvian superfoods are not a novelty but have been cultivated in the Andes since ancient times.
-They are part of a long tradition extending worldwide because they represent a true culinary and earthly treasure.
+They are part of a long tradition that extends worldwide, as they represent a true culinary and earthly treasure.

 About 45 products are grown in this region, including fruits, vegetables, cereals, and fish.
 The “Superfoods Peru” brand was born from these ideas.